-Corneliu Bjola received his PhD in Political Science from the University of Toronto (2007) and previously taught at McMaster University and the University of Toronto.
+Corneliu Bjola received his PhD in Political Science from the University of Toronto (2007) and previously taught and conducted research at McMaster University and the University of Toronto.
 He was a research fellow at the Woodrow Wilson International Center for Scholars and a Visiting Fellow at the Australian Defense Force Academy (2012) and China Foreign Affairs University (2016).

-Bjola is co-editor of the book series on 'New Diplomatic Studies' with Routledge and Editor-in-Chief of the new journal Diplomacy and Foreign Policy.
+Bjola is co-editor of the book series on 'New Diplomatic Studies' with Routledge, and Editor-in-Chief of the new journal Diplomacy and Foreign Policy.
 He is the recipient of the 2014 OxTALENT award for enhancing students' learning experience using social media apps awarded by the Oxford Committee on Teaching and Learning Enhanced with Technology.